 - market research and consultation

 - writing business, marketing and distribution plans

-For example, say you have a business idea for a new tool to help tradespeople.
-You need to commercialise your idea before it can be available for sale in the mass market.
+For example, if you have a business idea for a new tool to help tradespeople, you need to commercialise your idea before it can be available for sale in the mass market.

 Here are 8 steps to help you take your new product or service to market: